Best Black Friday 2022 deals under $100

 - At 36% off, this Lovespejo Light Up Makeup Mirror is an excellent choice.

-- The Revlon One Step Blowout Curling Iron is 40% off, a great deal if you need to upgrade your hair accessories.
+- The Revlon One Step Blowout Curling Iron is 40% off, which is a great deal if you need to upgrade your hair accessories.

 - Take control of blemishes with the 17% discounted NuDerma Clinical Skin Therapy Wand.